kali/extropy/README.md

 Here is a non-exhaustive list of well-defined (at least in my mind) features in the todo list:
 * rules
+    * alternative json syntax for collections with dot in the name [easy]
     * support more tie types: 1-to-1 embedded, 1-to-1 by reference [easy]
     * support N-to-N ties (developper maintains follower array, extropy maintains followees) [medium]
-    * generalize aggregates "reactions": extropy has only "count" at the current point [medium]
+    * more aggregates "reactions": extropy has only "count" at the current stage.
+MVEL or aggregation framework are good candidates [medium]
     * createdAt, updateAt [easy to medium]
     * support denormalization depending on other denormalized data [hard]
 * proxy features and consistency level